mvolkmann/blog/src/prolog.md

 TODO: See the version of the area rule that uses clpr in geometry.pl.

-Each of the `area` rules uses the `is` keyword to assign a value to the X argument.
+The last goal in a rule can be the built-in predicate `true` to always succeed.
+It can also be `false` or `fail` to always fail.

 Rules can be recursive.
-See the `sum` example above.
+See the `sum` example in the "Lists" section.

 ## Queries